Filtering and Statistical Properties of Unimodal Maps Perturbed by Heteroscedastic Noises: Concentration inequalities

 and then put, for two probability measures $\nu_1, \nu_2$ with support on $I_{\Gamma}:$

 the {\em Kantorovich} distance.
-We thus have, since now $K(z_1, \dots, z_n)=\sup_{g\in\mathcal{G}}\frac1n\sum_{j=0}^{n-1}g(z_j)-\int gd\mu'$ and $\text{Lip}_j(K)\le \frac1n:$
+We thus have, since now $K(z_1, \dots, z_n)=\sup_{g\in\mathcal{G}}\frac1n\sum_{j=0}^{n-1}g(z_j)-\int gd\rho_Z$ and $\text{Lip}_j(K)\le \frac1n:$

-As expected the presence of the heteroscedatic factor $s_M$ makes the rate of convergence slower.
-Notice that this result is in principle valid if we compare the empirical measure with {\em any} other probability measure, but it becomes meaningful by using $\mu'$ just because the quantity $\mathbb{E}_{\mathbb{P}\times\mathbb{P}_{\epsilon}}(\kappa (\mathcal{E}_n,\mu'))$ is exponentially small.
-Therefore one could wonder whether we could get a similar result by replacing $\mu'$ with the stationary measure $\mu.$ At this regard, we first remind that the stationary measure $\mu$ verifies the ergodic property, for $f\in L^1(\mu):$
+As expected the presence of the heteroscedastic factor $s_M$ makes the rate of convergence slower.
+Notice that this result is in principle valid if we compare the empirical measure with {\em any} other probability measure, but it becomes meaningful by using the stationary distribution $\rho_Z$ just because the quantity $\mathbb{E}_{\mathbb{P}\times\mathbb{P}_{\epsilon}}(\kappa (\mathcal{E}_n,\rho_Z))$ is exponentially small.